leroyguillaume/simpaas/README.md

 SimPaaS is a Platform as a Service (PaaS) based on [Kubernetes](https://kubernetes.io/) and [Helm](https://helm.sh/).

-## Getting started
+## Install

+### Using bundle script

-This command installs a turnkey Kubernetes cluster with SimPaaS (monitoring, TLS, etc.).
-If you have already a Kubernetes cluster, you can [install the Helm chart](charts/simpaas/).
+This script installs a turnkey Kubernetes cluster with SimPaaS (monitoring, TLS, etc.).

 ```bash
 curl -sfL https://raw.githubusercontent.com/leroyguillaume/simpaas/main/get-simpaas | bash -